coryinsiderz/rnodec.io/content/faq/_index.md

 ## How can I support RnodeC?

+By staking your tokens (`$LUNA`, for example) to the RnodeC validator.

-Supporting RnodeC is supporting yourself, and it is supporting the projects that we are involved in.
-But to answer your question, staking your tokens ($LUNA, for example) to our validator means more rewards for us (validator nodes share the pool of transaction fees in exchange for their support of the network).
-The staking choice for you is more or less irrelevant.
-You want to stake with a validator that you can trust to consistently keep their node online and operational is about all.
-And from that perspective, we got you!
+Staking your tokens ($LUNA, for example) to our validator means more rewards for us.
+Validator nodes share the pool of transaction fees in exchange for their support of the network.

+Staking your tokens to RnodeC is indeed supporting us, but really it is supporting yourself (earning a yield on your investment) and it is supporting the projects that we are involved in (such as Terra).

 ## What is Staking?

-"Staking" cryptocurrency is the alternative to just idle-y sitting on them, waiting for the number to go up.
-It is a low-risk path to earn passive interest on your investment.
+"Staking" cryptocurrency is the alternative to just idle-y sitting on them and waiting for the number to go up.
+It is a low-risk path to earn passive interest on your investment.  (there are high risk paths too!
+Feel free to reach out if you'd like to discuss.)

+Frankly, it makes no difference to you which node you stake your tokens to.
+Considerations involved in that decision are first and foremost "do you trust the validator to stay online and behave well."
+Decentralized networks have mechanisms in place to penalize validators who misbehave whether intentionally or unintentionally.
+And these mechanisms impact all stakers as well, not just the validator.
+So, choose a validator you can trust.